anton-arnold/xoverrideheadphonejackdetection/README.md

 # XOverrideHeadphoneJackDetection

 ## What is this?
-This XPosed module allows you to manually override the headphone jack detection of an Android device.
+This Xposed module allows you to manually override the headphone jack detection of an Android device.

 ## Why is this useful?
 Most smartphones provide a headphone/headset jack that allows using a headset instead the internal speaker/microphone.